shimkiv/trust-java/README.md

 // Verifies that the alert text will not contain "TestMePlease" text;
 UI_ALERT:  !_.includes("${ALERT_MSG}", "TestMePlease")

-// Verifies that the "Amount" field value of the test results page will greater than 0 and less than 100
+// Verifies that the "Amount" field value of the test results page will be greater than 0 and less than 100
 MY_RULE:  _.gt(${Amount:}, 0) && _.lt(${Amount:}, 100)

 // Together